W. C. Riddick

-Wallace Carl Riddick Jr. (August 4, 1864 – June 9, 1942) was an American football coach and college administrator.
+Wallace Carl Riddick Jr. (August 4, 1864 – June 9, 1942) was an American college football coach and university administrator.
 Riddick received his A.B. degree from the University of North Carolina at Chapel Hill and his degree in civil engineering from Lehigh University in Pennsylvania.
 He served as a consultant for several water projects and for the Seaboard Railroad.
 Riddick was also a member of the Board of Visitors for the United States Naval Academy and of several state boards and committees.
 Because of his advocacy on the students' behalf, Riddick was awarded with the Officer's Cross of the Order of St. Sava by King Alexander of Yugoslavia in 1931.